 OXM produces sharper lateral dose falloff than MV x-rays.
-As indicated above, the relatively low energy of orthovoltage x-rays, mainly in the 80-to-320-keV range, make their interaction mode with tissues largely to be photoelectric.
+As indicated above, the relatively low energy of orthovoltage x-rays, mainly in the 80-to-320-keV range, makes their mode of interaction with tissues largely photoelectric.
 This is as opposed to MV x-rays, mainly 500 to 2,000 keV, that attenuate primarily by Compton scattering.
-One consequence of this effect is that their lateral dose fall-off would be significantly less sharp than that of the orthovoltage x-rays.
-We quantified this difference by measuring the dose fall-offs of solid-beam 220 kVp and 6 MV x-rays on the same radiochromic films positioned between two 4-cm thick plastic phantom slabs.
+One consequence of this effect is that their lateral dose falloff would be significantly less sharp than that of the orthovoltage x-rays.
+We quantified this difference by measuring the dose falloffs of solid-beam 220-kVp and 6-MV x-rays on the same radiochromic films positioned between two 4-cm thick plastic phantom slabs.
 Specifically, the 220-kVp beams were collimated with either 15- or 20-mm diameter cone collimators, while the 6-MV beams were collimated with 14 or 20-mm cone collimators.
-The results, presented in Fig. 7, indicate that the 80%-to-20% dose fall-off values were 0.40 mm and 2.2 mm for the orthovoltage and MV beams, respectively; this presents a 5.5:1.0 sharper dose falloff for the 220-kVp beam.
-One significant aspect of having such a sharp dose fall-off is that the target's volume to be irradiated will be smaller, just large enough to cover the tissues within their sharp dose fall-off walls.
+The results, presented in Fig. 7, indicate that the 80%-to-20% dose falloff values were 0.40 mm and 2.2 mm for the orthovoltage and MV beams, respectively; this presents a 5.5:1.0 sharper dose falloff for the 220-kVp beam.
+One significant aspect of having such a sharp dose falloff is that the target's volume to be irradiated will be smaller, just large enough to cover the tissues within their sharp dose falloff walls.
 On the other hand, the curves from these two energies have another difference, and that is the height of their tails when departing from the edge of the target by more than 2 cm.
 Specifically, the tail of the 220-kVp exposures are higher than those of the 6-MV x-rays.
-This is because the x-ray scattering produced by the 220 kVp x-rays, although quite small in intensity, is mostly of Thompson scattering nature, which has a large lateral component.
+This is because the x-ray scattering produced by the 220-kVp x-rays, although quite small in intensity, is mostly of Thompson scattering nature, which has a large lateral component.
 This is as opposed to Compton Scattering from 6-MV x-rays which is mostly peaked forward with little side bands.
 This means that although the 220-kVp x-rays allow us to confine much of the dose to the geometrical shape of the target, they also have a detrimental effect of producing a small long tail of radiation depth-dose coming out sideways from the target.
 This combination of effects makes the comparison of the integral dose to the non-targeted tissues from OXM and MV x-rays difficult.

 OXM can be implemented in arc-scan, combined with IMRT and/or VMAT.
 To illustrate the concept, we first show in Fig. 8 a pattern of three OXM arrays aimed at a target from relatively shallow angles.
 In each of these three exposures the source can be scanned around the target in a continuous or stepwise arc geometry.
 This arc-scan concept is demonstrated in Fig. 9.
 The main requirement for this arc-scan to occur without mixing the adjacent minibeam planes is that the scan should be parallel to the planes of the individual minibeams inside the array.
-Also, the array should be rather small in the number of minibeams, so that all minibeams can be aimed at the
+Also, the array should be rather small in the number of minibeams, so that all minibeams can be aimed at the target without the need to focus the array at a single target point.
+In this way, scanning along the arc keeps the minibeams individually separated along the way.
+To avoid the minibeams to collide with those aimed at the target from the opposite direction the arc's rotation should be smaller than 180°.
+Several arcs can be used for the same treatment (Fig. 9).